5 High-Protein Mediterranean Recipes for Under $1 a Serving

-The Mediterranean diet has long been celebrated for balancing flavour and health benefits.
-However, as a result, people assume it’s expensive, elitist, difficult to access or difficult to cook.
+However, some people assume it’s expensive, elitist, difficult to access or difficult to cook.
 In reality, this couldn't be further from the truth.

-Most traditional Mediterranean dishes were born from “cucina povera” or peasant cooking”: simple meals built from legumes, grains, vegetables, herbs, and affordable proteins.
+Most traditional Mediterranean dishes were born from “cucina povera” or peasant cooking”.
+This means simple meals built from legumes, grains, vegetables, herbs, and cheap proteins.

 These foods are nutritious, plant-based, high in protein, fibre, and affordable.
 Below are five high-protein Mediterranean dishes you can make for under $1 per serving.
-Each dish is flavourful and rooted in centuries of culinary tradition.

 1. Greek "Fakes"